-Default Value: 0 or max (all available licenses) Valid Values: 0 or string max Changes Take Effect: Immediately
+Default Value: 0 or max (all available licenses) Valid Values: String max or any integer from 0-9999 Changes Take Effect: Immediately

 Specifies how many DN licenses T-Server checks out.
 T-Server treats a value of 0 (zero) the same as it treats max-that is, it checks out all available licenses.